hmrc/assets-frontend/assets/components/page-title/README.md

 ## How it works

 The page title can have 3 or 4 items separated by dashes.
+They are:

-1. The same `<h1>` as the page with any personally identifiable information replaced.
+- the same `<h1>` as the page with any personally identifiable information replaced
-2. Section name.
-This should only be used with long services and those with multiple sections.
+- section name, which should only be used with long services and those with multiple sections
-3. Service name.
+- service name
-4. GOV.UK
+- GOV.UK

-{{ example("page-title.html") }}

-{{ markup("page-title-markup.html") }}
+{{ example("page-title.html", scaled=false, cy=false, html=false) }}

 ## Research on this component